 - Pipe callout lasso: Check this box if you want the pipe size callout to have a “lasso” to the pipe.
 Uncheck it if you simply want to place the size indication near the pipe.

-- Pipe callout mask: Check this box to add background masks to your pipe size labels.
+- Pipe callout label per class: Check this box to separate your pipe labels by layer per pipe class.

 Click the Valve Callout thumbnail to select the default callout style for labeling your valves.

 The options for valve callouts offered in the Valve Callouts dialog box

 Open the drawing Irrigation Symbols.dwg in the LandFX/Administration folder.
 This drawing shows all our default irrigation symbols, allowing you to familiarize yourself with them.
 Review the symbols in the open file, or print out all of the layout tabs on 8.5-by-11-inch paper (216 by 280 mm).

 The first time you add a turf spray head type to a project, it will be assigned the family of spray symbols for Turf Spray.
 The first time you add a shrub spray type to a project, it will be assigned the family of spray symbols for Shrub Spray.